DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/php/php-gettingstarted.md

 ## Initialization Options

-The SDK exposes various initialization options which can be set when creating a new devCycleClient:
+The SDK exposes various initialization options which can be set when creating a new DevCycleClient:

 ```php
 $options = new DevCycleOptions();